kissmetrics/km-support/_posts/2013-04-19-javascript-specific.md

 Even if your site is not in an iFrame, `parent.document.referrer` should still be the same as `document.referrer` and behave normally anyway.

-# KISSmetrics Identities
+# Kissmetrics Identities

-The function `KM.i()` will return the visitor's KISSmetrics ID, in case you need to pass that along to another function.
+The function `KM.i()` will return the visitor's Kissmetrics ID, in case you need to pass that along to another function.

 Remember to wrap this in a [callback function][callback] to ensure the JavaScript library has loaded before you try to fetch this information: